 Norway in winter is extremely snowy and you will regret it if you visit Norway in anything other than proper snow boots!

-Same with hats – I actually brought three different colors because I could add some variety to photos without adding much in my backpack.
+I actually brought three different colors because I could add some variety to photos without adding much heft to my backpack.

-For me personally, for one week, I bought three sweaters and two pairs of jeans and it was perfectly fine.
+For me, for one week, I bought three sweaters and two pairs of jeans and it was perfectly fine with all my other winter clothing listed above!

 Bathing suit + flip flops (optional)